brehmsi/PyRamanGUI/README.md

   - general-purpose background fitting procedure
   - increased reproducibility of fitting processes

-A tutorial on how to use PyRamanGui can be found here [Tutorial](doc/README.md)
+A tutorial on how to use PyRamanGUI can be found here [Tutorial](doc/README.md)

 # Requirements
-PyRamanGui requires:
+PyRamanGUI requires:
   - [python](https://www.python.org/downloads/) >= 3.6

 The following python packages have to be installed: